mgalfre/DLCV-project/README.md

 # Final Group Project
 #### _Group 5_: Bagnara Arturo Mario 3188256, Galfrè Michela 3076847, Marchetti Simone 3185524, Marcianò Tancredi 3070110

+## Our Task
+- Object Detection

+## Dataset
+The dataset was retrieved on [Kaggle](https://www.kaggle.com/c/inaturalist-challenge-at-fgvc-2017) and we decided to focus on the Aves species.
+We divided the dataset in the following way:
+- Training: 22000 images and 25000 boxes (check!)
+- Validation: 22000 images and 3000 boxes (check!)
+- Test: 22000 images and 3000 boxes (check!)

 This repository contains the notebooks, python files and data folders created for the Final Group Project of the Deep Learning for Computer Vision course.
 They are organized as follows:
 1. Data:
     - `Aves`: folder containing examples of the original photos divided in our 10 selected species